 Who am I?

 The funeral was for an acquaintance, a minor ghost from the past.
 She attended Notre Dame with me but never rode in my Desoto.
 She looked me up after she moved to the Pacific Northwest.

 We weren’t close when attending Norte Dame.
 The truth, I didn’t like her.
 She was proud, stuck up and only responded to a hello if in the mood, a corridor passerby ignored by other students as a snob.
-Years later she looked me up when she moved to Seattle.
-When we met over coffee she’d changed.
+Years later after she looked me up in, we met over coffee in Seattle.
+She’d changed.
 She was bubbly to the point of felicity, no longer stuck up or arrogant.
-As we reminisced of school days, the café door jolted open, a customer waked in, she jerked her gaze to see who, her shoulder length hair flitted in a flutter, askew.
+As we reminisced of school days, the café door jolted open, a customer walked in, she jerked her gaze to see who, her shoulder-length hair flitted in a flutter askew.
 I saw the hearing aid.

 Her curiosity of who entered placated, her attention back to me, I spoke slowly in a soft but audible tone.